hyperledger/bevel/docs/source/operations/adding_new_org_quorum.md

   # Network level configuration specifies the attributes required for each organization
   # to join an existing network.
   type: quorum
-  version: 21.4.2  #this is the version of Quorum docker image that will be deployed. older version 2.1.1 is not compatible with supplychain contracts
+  version: 23.4.0  #this is the version of Quorum

   #Environment section for Kubernetes setup
   env: